UTexas

 1. General exhibits.

-1. The dean of students will designate temporary outdoor exhibit spaces where academic or administrative units, registered or sponsored student organizations, and registered faculty or staff organizations may place general exhibits upon approval by the Dean of Students.
-Applications must, where feasible, be submitted at least 14 days in advance of the beginning of the requested display period.
+1. The Dean of Students will designate temporary outdoor exhibit spaces where academic or administrative units, registered or sponsored student organizations, and registered faculty or staff organizations may place general exhibits upon approval by the Dean of Students.
+Applications must, where feasible, be submitted at least fourteen days in advance of the beginning of the requested display period.
 The Dean of Students will approve a general exhibit described in a completed and timely application under Section 13–702 unless the Dean of Students disapproves the application under the criteria in Section 10–203 of the Institutional Rules, or for other good cause.
 The Dean of Students will, if possible, advise the applicant how to correct any conditions that preclude approval of the application.

 2. The Dean of Students will consider the totality of the circumstances, including safety concerns, as part of the approval process.